-Below is a collection of the most common questions and answers regarding our reopening and how the Institute is addressing the coronavirus for the Fall 2020 and Spring 2021 semesters.
+Below is a collection of the most common questions and answers regarding our reopening and how the Institute has been addressing the coronavirus for the Fall 2021 semester.
 Please note that any information on this page can change as the pandemic evolves and updated health & safety guidance is released by Italian and EU public health authorities.
-All viewers are encouraged to check back frequently, especially as the start of the semester approaches.
+All viewers are encouraged to check back frequently, especially as the start of the next academic term approaches.

 Q&A: PREPARING FOR THE SEMESTER

 For students that have been accepted and enrolled, we provide a pre-departure handbook and virtual pre-departure info sessions specifically to address the Institute’s health and safety protocols.
-All applicants will be contacted by our admissions specialists to schedule a pre-departure session.
+All applicants are contacted by our admissions specialists to schedule a pre-departure session.

-In addition, our US office staff is always available to answers questions from students, parents, and partnering colleges and universities.
+In addition, our US office staff is always available to answer questions from students, parents, and partnering colleges and universities.
 Contact us at [email protected] for any questions or concerns.
 We will promptly reply.

 Yes, a laptop if you have one.
 Should you need to quarantine in Italy or elsewhere, you may need to complete some or all of your coursework online.
 In addition, our institute uses an online system known as Moodle to supplement in-class learning (covid or no covid).
-While we have a few desktop computers available for student use, they are nowhere near enough to support the entire student body and cannot be moved from their place within the Institute’s library.
+While we have a few desktop computers available for student use, they are nowhere near enough to support the entire student body and cannot be moved from their designated place inside the Institute.

 We also suggest you pack some masks.
-Many airlines currently require passengers to wear a mask for all flights.
-In addition, depending on the local health regulations, you may need a mask at certain locations when you travel in Italy and Europe.
+Most airlines currently require passengers to wear a mask for all flights.
+In addition, depending on the local health regulations, you may need to wear a mask at certain locations when you travel in Italy and Europe.

-Though we do not yet know if Italian and EU guidelines will require that people wear masks in enclosed spaces this coming fall or spring, we do want you to be prepared for this possibility both in the Institute and during your independent travel.
-Our Institute will provide all students with masks upon their initial arrival in Italy (in September or January) but students are responsible for purchasing any further masks or personal protective equipment.
+Current Italian and EU guidelines require that people wear masks in enclosed spaces, such as when you are in Institute facilities, or using public transportation.
+We want you to be prepared for these safety regulations, as they may still be in effect for the Spring semester.
+Our Institute will provide all students with masks upon their initial arrival in Italy (in January) but students are responsible for purchasing any further masks or personal protective equipment.
 You’re welcome to pack any such items as long as they fit all guidelines provided by your airline.
 You will also find a section called “Suggestions on What to Pack” when you receive your pre-departure handbook.

 If circumstances require that we suspend in-person classroom sessions, we will move to online classes.
 If the outbreak is not severe and temporary restrictions have been put in place, students can remain in Italy in their apartments; we will only refund the unused course fees for course travel and excursions.
 Students can complete the semester in Italy online.
 If students are required to vacate student housing and return home, we will refund all unused housing expenses as well.
 The academic program will continue online and students will receive full academic credit.
 See our Dates, Deadlines and Refunds page for details.

-We made this option available after our summer session was cancelled, as we recognize that not every student will have a future study abroad opportunity and some students may have needed one or more of our courses for their degree plan.
-We are currently working on plans to offer some courses online this fall for students who cannot travel.
+We made this option available after our 2020 summer session was cancelled, as we recognize that not every student will have a future study abroad opportunity and some students may have needed one or more of our courses for their degree plan.
 Should this interest you, please contact us at [email protected] and tell us which course(s) you’d need as this may help us establish plans for remote study that could match your needs.